ctmrbio/claritylims/README.md

 All files and directories in this directory should be created and modified as the `glsjboss` user.

+All git commands (commits, push, pull) should be done as your own user.

-To be able to push and pull from the git repository as your own user, your user should be added to the `claritylims` group:
+To be able to do this, your user should be added to the `claritylims` group:

     `usermod -a -G claritylims user.name`
 You will need to log in and out to apply this change.

 You may also need to adjust the write permissions on the `.git` directory to allow the group to write to it.

-To commit as another user (such as your own, from the `glsjboss` user), it may be necessary to use this command:
+In the case that you want to commit as your own user from the `glsjboss` user, there is this command:

     GIT_COMMITTER_NAME="New Name" GIT_COMMITTER_EMAIL="name@email.com" git commit --author="New Name <name@email.com>"